eklem1/GalaxySim/README.md

 ### Creating Models
 **WorkingFromHalo.ipynb**: Looking at a simplified relation of the HMF to LF as well as to SMF.
 **HMFtoSMF_nonLinear.ipynb**: Starting from Moster2010 paper, a DPL relation of HMF to SMF.
 **SFRs.ipynb**: Starting from Speagle2014 paper, smain sequence SFR, SSFR and SFRD.
+**SMF_SFvsQ.ipynb**: Star-forming fraction to account for the difference of sf vs quiescent galaxies.

 ### MCMC Fits
 **FirstFits.ipynb**: Starting to work with fitting in ARES for the LF.